Kanboard Documentation

 "C:\php\php.exe" -f "C:\inetpub\wwwroot\kanboard\cli" cronjob

-You must change the path of the PHP executable and the path of the Kanboard’s script according to your installation.
+You must change the path of the PHP executable and the path of Kanboard’s script according to your installation.

-Configure the Windows Task Scheduler:
+Configure the Windows Task Scheduler

-1. Go to “Administrative Tools”
+1. Go to “Administrative Tools.”

-2. Open the “Task Scheduler”
+2. Open the “Task Scheduler.”

-3. On the right, choose “Create Task”
+3. On the right, choose “Create Task.”

-4. Choose a name, for example you can use “Kanboard”
+4. Choose a name, for example, “Kanboard.”

-6. Create a new “Trigger”, choose daily and a time, midnight for example
+6. Create a new “Trigger,” choose “Daily,” and set a time (e.g., midnight).

-7. Add a new action, choose “Start a program” and select the batch file created above
+7. Add a new action, choose “Start a program,” and select the batch file created above.

-Configuration by calling a URL
+Configuration by Calling a URL